 - Special staff severance payments are paid to employees outside statutory or contractual requirements when leaving public employment.
-They are different to ex gratia payments. - If an academy trust is considering a staff severance payment above statutory or contractual entitlements, it must consider the following issues before making a binding commitment: - that the proposed payment is in the trust's interests - whether the payment is justified, based on legal assessment of the trust's chances of successfully defending the case at employment tribunal.
+They are different to ex gratia payments. - If an academy trust is considering a staff severance payment above statutory or contractual entitlements, it must consider the following issues before making a binding commitment: - that the proposed payment is in the trust's interests

+- whether the payment is justified, based on legal assessment of the trust's chances of successfully defending the case at employment tribunal.
 If there is a significant prospect of losing the case, a settlement may be justified, especially if the costs of a defence are likely to be high.
 Where a legal assessment suggests the trust is likely to be successful, a settlement should not be offered - if the settlement is justified, the trust would need to consider the level of settlement.
 This must be less than the legal assessment of what the relevant body (e.g. an employment tribunal) is likely to award - Staff severance payments should not be made where they could be seen as a reward for failure, such as gross misconduct or poor performance.
 The only acceptable rationale in the case of gross misconduct would be where legal advice is that the claimant is likely to succeed in an employment tribunal because of employment law procedural errors.
-In the case of poor performance, an acceptable comparison would be the time and cost of taking someone through performance management and capability procedures. - The academy trust has delegated authority to approve individual staff severance payments provided any non-statutory/non-contractual element is under £50,000 gross

-(i.e. before income tax or other deductions).
-Where the trust is considering a non-Statutory Page 32 of 72 WCE (03/23) statutory/non-contractual payment of £50,000 or more, (gross, before deductions), ESFA's prior approval must be obtained before making any binding offer to staff.
+In the case of poor performance, an acceptable comparison would be the time and cost of taking someone through performance management and capability procedures. - Where the academy trust is considering a staff severance payment, including a non-statutory/non-contractual element or £50,000 or more (gross, before income tax or other deductions), ESFA's prior approval must be obtained before making any offer to staff.
 ESFA will refer such transactions to HM Treasury, so trusts should allow sufficient time for proposals to be considered.
-Examples of approval requirements are as follows:
+Settlements must not be accepted unless satisfying the conditions in this handbook and in ESFA's guidance and submission template. - Additionally, in accordance with HM Treasury's Guidance on Public Sector Exit Payments, Academy trusts must obtain prior ESFA approval before making a special staff severance payment where: - an exit package which includes a special severance payment is at, or above, £100,000; and/or - • the employee earns over £150,000.